 Think about the Amazon Alexa.
 If you don’t have the habit of knowing what to ask then you don’t know those skills even exist.
 So if you don’t form a habit with the product, if the customer doesn’t know to look for you on their own without spamming, marketing, and messaging that pollutes their inbox, if you can’t get them to act on their own then your product might as well not even exist.
 So I think habits become increasingly important because of this megatrend of ubiquitous computing.

 Want to hear more from Nir?
-Tune in on May 22 to Test & Learn, the Product Experimentation Virtual Summit!
+Tune in to his talk from the May 22 Test & Learn, the Product Experimentation Virtual Summit!
 You can also follow his work at nirandfar.com.